 The Protection Class evaluation process recognizes the efforts of communities to provide fire-protection services for citizens and property owners.
 This is why insurance companies use Protection Classes to help establish fair premiums for fire insurance — generally offering lower premiums in communities with better protection.
 By offering economic benefits for communities that invest in their firefighting services, the evaluation provides an incentive for improving and maintaining fire protection levels.
 By classifying communities' ability to suppress fires, WSRB helps communities accurately evaluate their fire-protection services.

 The Evaluation Process

-Evaluations are conducted on both a request and non-request basis with every community being reviewed on a five year frequency.
-Requests for evaluation must be signed by the mayor or a fire district commissioner, and should include a brief explanation of improvements made that would warrant a new evaluation.
-Upon receiving a request for evaluation a questionnaire will be sent to the community.
-The questionnaire helps the community prepare for WSRB’s visit by covering the major areas of the evaluation.
-When the questionnaire is completed the field survey can be scheduled.
-For communities that do not request an evaluation, WSRB will initiate a new evaluation by sending the community the evaluation questionnaire.
+Evaluations are conducted on both a request and non-request basis.
+Requests for evaluation must be signed by the mayor, fire district commissioner or their representative, and should include a brief explanation of improvements made that would warrant a new evaluation.
+For communities that do not request an evaluation, WSRB will initiate a new evaluation.

 To determine a community’s Protection Class WSRB objectively evaluates four major areas: